slamora/brackets-wiki/Extension-Manager-Workflows.md

 > onto the auth token until it expires (which is presumably controlled by whichever
 > sign-in service provided the token).

+> **DEFERRED**: (we do need to figure this out but it doesn't affect the user workflow
+> significantly--either way they will need to authenticate)

 > (pf) Opening an iframe onto the web within our app shell feels a little scary.
 What if the login UI has links to other pages (e.g. forgot password, etc.)?
 Will that all work properly?
 Is there any risk of landing on an untrustworthy page that might abuse the app shell APIs?
 Seems hard to get right.
 What do 'normal' native apps do?
 I'm guessing many show their own native UI to enter credentials and then the app hands them to the server itself; you have to trust the app a bit more since it then knows your cleartext password, but the app stays walled off from the web in the bargain...

 > (kd) on iOS, the typical app seems to open a UIWebView, which wouldn't have any privileged access.
 OAuth is definitely nicer (and likely better supported) than taking the user's username and password for a third party service.
 I'll write more about authentication, but the more I've thought about it, the more I think we should treat oauth support as a separate story.

+> (nj) I feel like I've seen that in some desktop apps as well now--where the app just
+> opens a browser window hosted in the app.
+However, in our case we would need to make
+> sure that any such window doesn't have access to Brackets APIs--i.e., we can't just
+> do `window.open()`.
+We'd need to add something to the native shell that creates a
+> window that doesn't have access to our v8 extensions or node server.
+All that said,
+> I don't think we need to figure this out for the workflow--the main thing is that
+> the user will need to authenticate somehow.

 ## Update